xwiki-contrib/machine-translation/TESTS.md

 1. Set wiki to multilingual with supported languages:FR, FR_CA, ES, AR, ZH, DE, RU
 1. Create English page with some text
 1. Run translator on all wiki languages

+### Expected result

+* Each page is translated
-1. Expected result: each page is correctly translated and lists the other available translations in the `Translations` content menu
+* The original page and its translations contain the other available translations in the `Translations` content menu
+* In page history, the last author of each translation is the user who performed the translations

 ## Document with macros and images